dimention/harvester/README.md

 -------------

 **Harvester** is eRepublik web scraping utility.
 It allows you easily get useful information directly from game.
 It's written in PHP and based mainly on DOMXPath library.
+Requires PHP 5.3+

 Get started
 -----------